avkcode/container-tools/README.rst

    :width: 80px
    :align: right

-Container Tools provides scripts and utilities to automate the creation of minimal root filesystems (rootfs) using debootstrap for Debian-based systems and Alpine Linux.
+Container Tools provides scripts and utilities to automate the creation of minimal root filesystems (rootfs) using debootstrap for Debian-based Linux.
 It supports customization with specific packages, configurations, and integrates security scanning for containerized environments.
 Easily extensible for other distros and projects.

 Rationale
 --------